MAGICAL OAXACA Culinary, Art & Cultural Tour

 Mexico’s southern state of Oaxaca is a magical place that is a feast for all the senses.
 It is known for its concentration of incredibly talented artisans who weave, sculpt, carve, paint and embroider amongst many other forms of art, not to mention that it is home to one to the world’s most complex and exciting cuisines.
-In Oaxaca, the mercados (markets) are the heart beat of each village and city; it is where locals and chefs still gather daily to buy and barter centuries-old food staples as well as exotic produce that is so beautiful to behold.
-Oaxaca’s rich history continues to be lived as generations fight to preserve their ways of life and of eating.
+In Oaxaca, the mercados (markets) are the heartbeat of each village and city; it is where locals and chefs still gather daily to buy and barter centuries-old food staples as well as exotic produce that is so beautiful to behold.
+Come to Oaxaca and experience living history through her people who proudly cling to their traditions of dress, language, foods and arts.

 It is simply a fascinating place to explore.
-Join us this January as we return to further learn from and experience the riches of the central valley of Oaxaca, Mexico.
+Join us in January or February 2020 as we return to further learn from and experience the riches of the central valley of Oaxaca, Mexico.
 We’ve hired Oaxaca’s best chefs, traditional cooks, artisans and guides to lead us through several days of hands-on classes and workshops.
 Please contact us directly for more information or to register (208) 676-8784.

 Price of Oaxaca Culinary, Art and Cultural Tour: This time around we’ll be returning to Oaxaca’s finest offering: the luxurious Hotel Quinta Real.
-The quality, comfort and spectacular beauty that this historical hotel provides pairs perfectly with the emotional wonder and discovery you’ll experience.
+This magnificent property was originally opened in 1576 as the Convent of Santa Catalina de Siena and still boasts of original frescoes and tile floors.
+The quality, comfort and spectacular beauty that this historical hotel provides pairs perfectly with the emotional wonder and discovery you’ll experience while on this journey.
 Every detail that can and will make your week that of a lifetime has been thought of and will be prepared just for you.
-Our package starts at $2,700 per person (double occupancy) and $3,200 per person (single occupancy).
+Our package starts at $3,000 per person (double occupancy) and $3,500 per person (single occupancy).

-You’ll be shown to your rooms and allowed to settle in before our meet and greet later that afternoon.
-We’ll share drinks and snacks in Quinta Real’s stunning garden patio where we’ll become accommodated with one another through a brief tour orientation.
+We’ll begin by gathering in the stunning gardens of Hotel Quinta Real where we’ll become accommodated with one another through a brief tour orientation.
 Next, we’ll walk down the cobblestone streets to tour the Museum of Oaxacan Culture before returning to Hotel Quinta Real where we’ll feast on traditional Oaxacan foods and we’ll be dazzled by an evening of folkloric dances.
 Beautiful women and whistling men will bring the stage to life while showing off stunningly vivid dresses and dance moves while they tell the stories of each region of Oaxaca.

-After a three-course Oaxacan breakfast we’ll roll ourselves out to explore San Agustin Etla, just a short drive from downtown Oaxaca.
+Today we’ll explore San Agustin Etla, just a short drive from downtown Oaxaca.
 We’ll visit CASA, an art school founded by Oaxacan master artist Francisco Toledo.
 The grounds themselves are worth visiting, but the many exhibits this school presents draw in visitors from all corners of the globe.
 We’ll also visit the nearby paper factory before heading to our first cooking workshop.
 Reyes Etla is the birthplace of stringy, melty, delicious Oaxacan cheese and we’ll visit with a family who will teach us the art of Quesillo.
 After making quesillo, we’ll eat if of course!
 Our instructors will also help us prepare fresh corn tortillas and salsa to accompany all of that melty goodness.

 After our cheese-fest, we’ll head back to Oaxaca City and hit a few of the local museums.
 Our highest recommendations are: the Oaxacan Culture Museum and Botanical Garden at Santo Domingo Church, the Textile Museum, the Modern Art Museum, and the Tamayo Museum.
 Of course, this wouldn’t be a bad time to swing by Nieves Manolo, an ice cream shop that it considered to be a “museum of Oaxacan flavors”…try the goat cheese and holy herb or the tamarind with grasshoppers and mezcal!